 Our school is a member of the Vale Academy Trust ('the Trust'), and in law it is the Trust that is ultimately accountable for ensuring the safety and wellbeing of all children in Trust schools.
-However, each school in the Trust has delegated responsibility for its own children; therefore, it is the school staff, supported by the Local Governing Body (LGB), who perform the key safeguarding roles.
+However, each school in the Trust has delegated responsibility for its own children; therefore, it is the school staff, supported by the Local Governing Committee (LGC), who perform the key safeguarding roles.

-In our school, we nominate a senior member of staff to coordinate child protection arrangements and he/she is named on page 4 of this document.
-We will ensure that the Designated Safeguarding Lead (DSL) or a deputy will always be available (during school hours) for staff to discuss any safeguarding concerns.

-Our school's Designated Safeguarding Lead (DSL) has overall designated responsibility for safeguarding and will ensure there is always appropriate cover for this role.
-The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A.

-The local governing body (LGB) is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice.

-All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to children who disclose abuse and what to do if they are concerned about a pupil.

-Charlton primary School acknowledges the need to treat everyone equally, with fairness, dignity and respect.
-Any discriminatory behaviours are challenged and children are supported to understand how to treat others with respect.
-We also have a statutory duty to report and record any of the above incidents.

-Charlton primary School and our LGB takes all reasonable action to limit a child's exposure to the risks from the school's IT system by ensuring the school has appropriate filters and monitoring systems in place and regularly reviewing their effectiveness in line with national expectations.
+- 3.1.
+The school's Designated Safeguarding Lead (DSL) has overall designated responsibility for safeguarding and ensures there is always appropriate cover for this role.
+The responsibilities of all Designated Safeguarding Leads are described in detail in Appendix A. - 3.2.
+The Local Governing Committee is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 3.3.
+All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child. - 3.4.
+Charlton Primary School acknowledges the need to treat everyone equally, with fairness, dignity and respect.
+Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
+We also have a statutory duty to report and record any of the above incidents. - 3.5.
+The school and Local Governing Committee takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensures the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.

-5. SUPPORTING CHILDREN
+4. Supporting Children